unckless/RobUnckless_Lab_Notebook/_posts/2019-09-09-zribo-lib-RNA-second.md

 ## Another free sequencing with the [Zymo-Seq RiboFree Total RNA Library Prep Kit](https://www.zymoresearch.com/products/zymo-seq-ribofree-total-rna-library-kit)

+Samples for methylation comparison are from the Holobiont Integration Project, and were extracted by Emma Strand or myself, see her notebook posts for the extraction specifications: [20190805 and 20180823](https://emmastrand.github.io/EmmaStrand_Notebook/Holobiont-Integration-August-DNA-RNA-Extractions/), [20190718](https://emmastrand.github.io/EmmaStrand_Notebook/Holobiont-Integration-July-DNA-RNA-Extractions/) and [20190903](https://emmastrand.github.io/EmmaStrand_Notebook/Holobiont-Integration-September-DNA-RNA-Extractions/).

-Using 3 _Pocillopora_ and 3 _Montipora_ soft homogenization RNA samples, these individuals are also going to be used for the methylation method comparison with their DNA.
+Using 3 _Pocillopora_ and 3 _Montipora_ soft homogenization RNA samples.

 Using 195ng of RNA as input for each sample